tedkim97/tedkim97.github.io/_posts/2020-06-12-movie_vis_presentable.md

 <center><blockquote class="imgur-embed-pub" lang="en" data-id="HKidawr"><a href="https://imgur.com/HKidawr">see on imgur</a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script></center>

 # Averaging misrepresents colors
-Averaging colors for movies have three problems that stem from:
+Averaging colors for movies are a problem because they:
-- darkening or brightening shades of colors due to (0,0,0) and (255,255,255) pixels
+- Alter "lightness" and/or "saturation" due to (0,0,0) and (255,255,255) pixels
-- misrepresenting images with a variety of colors
+- Collapse a variety of colors into a single, unrelated color

-Averages (can) represents data poorly.
-Extreme cases (like a skewed histogram or a U-shaped distribution) will have averages don't represent the underlying distribution at all.
-A common fix is to use a different metric (like the median) or include information about the variance or skew of the distribution.

-Even though these 1px slices seem to represent color schemes and motifs in the film, it doesn't capture the beauty/variety of colors. **In a sense - they fail to show variance**

-### Darkening/Brighting of colors
-This is more important for movies as the composition of a frame is dominated by lighting.
-Whether it's a scene shot at night, in a bright white room, or in a shadow these seemingly innocuous colors dominate the average.

-### Misrepresentation of colorful images

-In the imgur album below, we can see some comparisons of an image, and it's resulting average color.

 To be fair, averaging colors is a perfect representation of mixing them.
 For example, averaging a half blue and half red image is like mixing red and blue paint.
 The average will result in purple.
-The more blue pixels we add, the more violet the mixture becomes; the more red pixels, the pinker it becomes. **The problem is that this average is not how humans perceive color.** People don't see a red & blue painting and think "purple" (at least the last time I checked).
+The more blue pixels we add, the more violet the mixture becomes; the more red pixels, the pinker it becomes. **The problem is averaging is not how humans perceive color.** People don't see a red & blue painting and think "purple"!

-This average becomes a worse metric the more colors are added to the image.

-Averages can unnecessairly darken/brighten shades of colors present in pictures.

-However, this average doesn't let us understand how "colorful" a movie is, or how a scene will employ a variety of colors at once.

-My problem is that averages don't represent the variety of color (or variation).

-Averages don't represent colors well.
-Although (in RGB color space) there can be high correlation between the R, G, B vectors - the variety of colors (and how randomly they appear) is not represented by averages.
+In addition, averaging can be a poor metric for certain distribution.
+Extreme cases (like a skewed histogram or a U-shaped distribution) will tell us nothing.
+A common fix is to use a different measure (like the median) or include information about the variance or skew of the distribution.

+Even though these one pixel slices can capture color schemes used in the film, averaging colors alters the palette and fails to capture the different colors in them.
+This is important for movies as the composition of a frame is dominated by lighting.
+Whether it's a scene shot at night, in a bright white room, or in a shadow these seemingly innocuous colors dominate the average.
+This visualization scheme becomes worse the more colors are added into the frame (like a shot of the rainbow, or a garden, etc).

+Below is an imgur album that demonstrates some of the ideas that I'm talking about.
+On the left, there is an original image, and on the right is a generated color from averaging them.

 <center><blockquote class="imgur-embed-pub" lang="en" data-id="a/DvFPIRy"><a href="//imgur.com/a/DvFPIRy">Examples of Averaging Colors in Images</a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script></center>